Magoo Marjon

 Magoo Marjon is a Filipino sports play-by-play commentator.
-He is known for calling lines such as "Bang!" (like of Mike Breen), "May kasama pang foul" (when a player shoots the ball and fouled), and "Punches it through" (alternate to Bang!).
+He is known for calling lines such as "Bang!" (like of Mike Breen), "May kasama pang foul" (when a player shoots the ball and gets fouled), and "Punches it through" (alternate to Bang!).

 Career

 Early years

 Marjon was in college at De La Salle University back when the Green Archers were winning championships under Franz Pumaren.
 He tried out to be a UAAP courtside reporter after noticing they had courtside seats.
 After not getting the role, he tried doing Philippine Basketball League (PBL) games, where he only did one game as an analyst.
 The PBL producers encouraged him to learn how to anchor games.

 Radio

 After graduation, Marjon left for the US, but stayed in touch with local producers through email.
 During his time in the US, he worked as a page for NBC Bay Area.
 He then received an email from broadcaster and sports editor Barry Pascua, who then set up an audition for RadyoPBA.
 He began his career with RadyoPBA in 2004.